 Hence, this is why we all are required to carry auto insurance.
 You never know where and when something is going to happen to you out on the road.
 It could be your fault, or it could be the other guy’s.
 Regardless, there will always be a price to paid at every accident.

 Like most forms of insurance, sometimes what you’re actually buying can get a little tricky.
-That’s why we’ve put a list of 18 easy ways you can lower your auto insurance and get the possible premiums you can get.
+That’s why we’ve put a list of 18 easy ways you can lower your auto insurance costs and get the best possible premiums you can get.

 1- Keep your record clean!